1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Are laxatives safe in pregnancy?
+Are laxatives safe during pregnancy?

 When should I see a doctor?